 We are proud to highlight another client, Bernadette Smith, Founder & CEO of Swatch Junkie Creative.
 Bernadette is also a Celebrating Dreams 2020 Virtual Showcase Business!

 Swatch Junkie Creative is a consulting firm that helps startups and small businesses connect with their customers through human-centered design, modern technology and digital communication.
-As a consultant, freelancer, and volunteer, she works with global clients at all stages of their digital transformation journeys to help them achieve their goals with strategic and creative solutions that drive results.
+As a consultant, freelancer, and volunteer, Bernadette works with global clients at all stages of their digital transformation journeys.
+She helps her clients achieve their goals with strategic and creative solutions that drive results.

 “I’ve helped marketers at startups, small businesses and Fortune 500 companies make their websites work with and for them, helping improve the timeliness and effectiveness of their campaigns.
 I often help clients figure out where to start, whether it’s to evaluate goals, research options, or even recommend a company that’d be a better fit.
 I work across teams at large companies, handle specific tasks for agencies, and function as a full-service agency for startups and small businesses.”